Microsoft's Project Scorpio is coming to E3 on June 11

 We've already gotten a sneak peek at what's under the hood of Project Scorpio, Microsoft's code name for its next living room game console, thanks to a recent release of spec and hardware info.

-But the final product, first teased last year, is now expected to be shown off at the annual E3 video game industry trade show, according to press invites just sent out by Microsoft.
-The company's E3 2017 press briefing is scheduled for June 11, at 2pm PT, at its usual home at the Galen Center on USC's Los Angeles campus.
+The final product, first teased last year, is now expected to be shown off at the annual E3 video game industry trade show, according to press invites sent out by Microsoft.
+The company's E3 2017 press briefing is scheduled for June 11, at 2 p.m.
+PT, at its usual home at the Galen Center on USC's Los Angeles campus.